A FREE back to school checklist for parents to help cover all the obvious and obscure things that need to be done before your kids head back to class!

 - Schedule haircuts or doctor appts or orthodontist appts.

-- Try on sneakers to be sure they still fit.
+- Try on sneakers & shoes to be sure they still fit.
 I swear that wearing flip flops all summer makes my kids' feet grow quicker ;)

 - Organize closets so it’s easy to find school clothes (remove all the summer stuff and go over any dress codes for your school).